After a month of trying Reformer Pilates, I can't believe how much my body and mood have changed

 If it's good enough for Harry Styles…

-Reformer Pilates before and after: Health Editor Ally Head trying Pilates
+Reformer Pilates before and after: Ally during her Pilates challenge

 (Image credit: Ally Head)

-A bit of background: I'm a Health Editor and 8x marathon runner.
-I have a Boston qualifying personal best and deadlift regularly to injury-proof my body but often skip other workouts in order to fit everything in.
+A bit of background: I'm a Health Editor and 9x marathon runner.
+I have a Boston qualifying personal best and deadlift regularly to injury-proof my body but I often skip other workouts in order to fit everything in.

 That said, I'd seen Pilates exercises slowly creep into the mainstream as a go-to workout over the past few years.
 Pilates for beginners was growing in popularity, while the likes of Kourtney Kardashian, Hayley Bieber, and Kendall Jenner are all reportedly repeating the benefits of Pilates (read: boosted energy, strength, muscle tone and so on).

-The science also backs Reformer Pilates as a brilliant way to move; for instance, a 2020 paper found that it has positive effects on flexibility as well as heart rate and glucose measurements - surprising, given the fact that it's a low-impact workout that doesn't involve traditional cardio.
+The science also backs Reformer Pilates as a brilliant way to move.
+For instance, one 2020 paper found that it has positive effects on flexibility as well as heart rate and glucose measurements - surprising, given the fact that it's a low-impact workout that doesn't involve traditional cardio.

 And, once you've wrapped your head around the difference between Pilates vs yoga, you'll know that Pilates can be a real all-rounder when it comes to core strength and general wellbeing, too.
-Studies have found it not only improves flexibility, but can build your abdominal, back, hip, and glute muscles, too.
+Studies have found that the benefits of Reformer Pilates span improved flexibility, but also stronger abdominal, back, hip, and glute muscles.
 Not bad.

-I've long been intrigued by how effortlessly strong most regular Pilates-goers looked, emerging post-session sans red face or sweat patches (quite the opposite of my marathon training, I hasten to add).
+I've long been intrigued by how effortlessly strong most regular Pilates-goers looked, emerging post-Pilates workout sans red face or sweat patches (quite the opposite of my marathon training, I hasten to add).
 So I took it upon myself to give the low-impact workout a go.

 Reformer Pilates before and after: how it totally changed my body